 How does multiple sclerosis affect the bladder?

 Up to 80% of people with MS have some kind of bladder problem.
-The problem vary and can evolve as MS progresses and even include seemingly contradictory components such as overactive bladder and urinary retention.
+The problem varies and can evolve as MS progresses and even include seemingly contradictory components such as overactive bladder and urinary retention.
 Working with a urologist who specializes in neurourology is very helpful for MS patients.